 I want to do this because I have a sneaking suspicion my brain thinks I eat better than I really do.
 It remembers that I eat home-cooked meals, but not that I also habitually buy pastries and sausages and bags of sweets and crisps from the Tesco over the road.
 Or, at least, it considers these ‘treats’ a rarity.
 Which they probably aren’t.

 I’m hoping that eating mindfully, in a distraction-free environment, will give me a much better picture of my eating habits, which will be a good starting point for learning to improve them.
 It’ll also help me understand how much food I need to eat to feel satiated, which sort of foods give me energy, and which drain it from me.
 On Saturday I ate a whole bag of Percy Pigs in the afternoon, and then I felt like taking a nap.
 Coincidence?
 I THINK NOT.

 Timeframe: starts today.
 Ends 30 August.
-I’ll check back in after to report my progress.

 Why I Decided to Log My Food Intake

 So, three months later and I had totally forgotten that eating mindfully was originally part of the plan.
 All I’ve got to say about that is that it’s surprisingly fucking difficult to just sit a table and eat without any distractions.
 (I’ve since started listening to audiobooks, which is what I usually do when I eat now.)
 I’m still pretty good at most of the stuff in the list above, but the only one I’ve stuck with 100% is logging my food.
 After I’d been doing it a few weeks, I decided to start logging the time I ate at, too, because I figured it would give me a better idea of how long certain types of food would sustain me for.